attaswift/BTree/README.md

 They guarantee that these arrays never get longer than the optimal maximum; when they would grow larger, a new node is split off.
 So B-trees make perfect sense as an in-memory data structure.

-(Here is a question to think about, thogh: how many times do you need to work with a hundred thousand items in a typical app?
-Or even twenty thousand?)
+(Think about this, though: how many times do you need to work with a hundred thousand ordered items in a typical app?
+Or even twenty thousand?
+Or even just two thousand?)

 > The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
 > of the compiler.
 This benchmark used tiny 8-byte integer elements, hence the huge number.